buildwiththeta/buildwiththeta/README.md

 # [Theta](https://buildwiththeta.com)

-## The open source way of designing remote design systems
+## The open source way of designing UI

 Build your remote design system effortlessly, without writing code.
 Seamlessly integrate it into your codebase alongside your preferred packages, enabling easy UI updates without the need to rebuild the entire app.